 I’ll start off by saying that I’m not a coupon clipper.
 Yes I know I’m offending like 50% of the population especially those people that claim to spend $10 a week on food that retails for hundreds.
 I simply have better things to do (that I personally consider better) like spending time with my kids, reading a good magazine and so on.

-However I will admin I do use a coupon from time to time — for free things.
+However I will admit I do use a coupon from time to time — for free things.
 For example, a free appetizer at Texas Roadhouse, a free $25 giftcard with the purchase of $100 in merchandise and things like that.

 Here are four ways to NOT use coupons: